 - Sex Bot: Sherman obliges when the need arises.

-- Unreliable Narrator: In the last chapter, Sherman reveals that Louise is actually one of these; she's so intensely delusional that she doesn't know she's pretty much the only ninety-ninth century human who doesn't use a prosthetic skinsuit to support a mutated, crippled body.
-There's no telling what else is wrong with her.
-Or if any of her statements have even that much connection to reality.
+- Unreliable Narrator: In the last chapter, Sherman reveals that Louise is actually a textbook case of this; she's so intensely delusional that she only thinks she use a prosthetic skinsuit to support a mutated, crippled body - the act of "taking it off" in Sherman's presence is merely an aid to his application as a psychological therapist.
+There's no telling what else is wrong with her, or if any of her statements throughout the entire book have even that much connection to reality.